200016harshjain/goodreads-social/README.md

 The questions we ask aren't seeking answers, they are seeking connection.
-Trying to build a future where we can realise that
+Trying to build a future to realise that